archclassroom/past-classes/upcoming/2017-10-04-python_for_beginners_part_1.rst

 Class Outline
 =============
-This class will focus on introduction to programming with Python and how to use IPython with some IDE.
-Most used built-in functions and libraries will be explained.
-Other topics will explored based on attendees's interest.
+This class will introduce one to programming with Python and how to use IPython with an editor/IDE.
+Commonly used built-in functions and libraries will be explained.
+Other topics will be explored based on participant interests.

-Class will be screen-shared live, and later archived with subtitles.
-Questions little discussion on IRC is expected, however the main part will still be video/audio.
+The class will be screen-shared live (via YouTube), and later archived with subtitles.
+Questions and some discussion on IRC is expected, however the main part will be video and audio.

 Prerequisites
 =============